Mokee04/DogCounseling/prompting/cami_prompt/initial_message_v1.md

 #### Notes
 - Please conduct the conversation only in the language specified in the counseling guide: "Counselor’s Tone".
 - If using Korean, employ the light polite “해요체(가벼운 경어)” style.
+No "반말".
 - Maintain a natural, face-to-face conversational tone.
 - Internally structure steps, but don’t present them as a visible agenda.
-- Ensure each sentence ends with ("  \n") so that line breaks render correctly in Markdown.
+- Ensure each sentence ends with ("\n\n") so that line breaks render correctly in Markdown.